-Our organisation and community face an increasingly complex and evolving world where adaptability and resilience are essential to embrace innovation and change.
+Our organisation and community face a constantly changing world where adaptability and resilience are essential to embrace change.
 This requires building on our diverse and inclusive workplace and ensuring our people can work in a safe and supportive environment.

 We are committed to a workplace built on integrity that provides dignity and respect to all our people and requires acceptable behaviour from everyone in the workplace.
-We seek to enable a workplace where our people can be at their best; an environment where everyone is welcomed, harnessing the potential of all our
+We seek to enable a workplace where our people can be at their best; an environment where everyone is welcomed, harnessing the potential of all our people where diversity is valued and inclusion is embedded in our DNA.
+Our overarching strategic objectives and key actions are outlined below.
+They are also expanded in detail in our EEO, Diversity and Inclusion Action Plan 2019-21 (see supplementary documents).

 Enriching our workplace through maximising the potential of diversity and inclusion also requires a commitment to a healthy and safe workplace.
-Over the next few years, we will enhance our efforts on injury prevention and also focus on addressing psychosocial risk factors in our workplace to ensure employees feel protected and safe.
-We aim to implement more user-friendly intuitive safety management systems to enable staff to easily implement their Work Health and Safety (WHS) responsibilities.
+Over the next few years, we will enhance our efforts on injury prevention and also focus on addressing psychosocial risk factors in our workplace to ensure staff feel protected and safe.
+We aim to implement more user-friendly intuitive safety management systems to enable staff to easily implement their WHS responsibilities.

-- Embrace diversity in our diverse workplace through providing equitable opportunities for people from diverse groups within our community. - Enhance workplace opportunities and experiences for Aboriginal and Torres Strait Islander people and people with disabilities. - Strengthen our safe and inclusive workplace with an enhanced emphasis on mental health and wellbeing.
+- Maximise the potential of our diverse workplace through providing equitable opportunities for our identified diversity groups to ensure an engaged and productive workplace. - Focus our efforts to enhance the workplace opportunities, experiences and careers for Aboriginal and Torres Strait Islander people and people with disabilities. - Strengthen our safe and inclusive workplace with an enhanced emphasis on mental health and wellbeing and workplace conflict intervention initiatives.

-- Provide opportunities to develop the full potential of women in our workplace. - Implement our Aboriginal Workforce Strategy to deliver on our Reconciliation Action Plan (RAP) commitments. - Implement our Disability (Inclusion) Action plan initiatives. - Implement our Mentally Healthy Workplace initiatives to address psychosocial risk factors in our workplace to ensure employees feel protected and safe. - Implement more user-friendly intuitive safety management systems to enable employees to easily attain their WHS responsibilities.
+- Provide increased opportunities to develop the full potential of women in our workplace. - Implement our Aboriginal Workforce Strategy to deliver on our RAP commitments - Implement our Disability (inclusion) Action plan initiatives - Implement our Mentally Healthy Workplace initiatives to address psychosocial risk factors in our workplace to ensure staff feel protected and safe - Implement more user-friendly intuitive safety management systems to enable staff to easily attain their WHS responsibilities.